-The Disability Justice Project will be ongoing until July 2017 and will provide a number of resources:
+The Disability Justice Project will be ongoing until November 2017, and provides a number of resources:

 - A best practice Framework document;

 - Free training for managers and staff in NSW disability services – with online, webinar and face-to-face courses run across the state;

 - This dedicated Disability Justice Project website, providing a range of tools and resources;

 - Bi-monthly Leaders’ Forums for Managers and Leaders;

 Disability reform and changes

-Over the next three years, the NSW State government will be devolving Ageing Disability and Home Care (ADHC) and transitioning government funded disability services to the community sector in accordance with the National Disability Insurance Scheme (NSW Enabling) Act 2013.
+Over a three year period, the NSW State government will be devolving Ageing Disability and Home Care (ADHC) and transitioning government funded disability services to the community sector, in accordance with the National Disability Insurance Scheme (NSW Enabling) Act 2013.

-Additionally, with the recently enacted NSW Disability Inclusion Act 2014 (The Act), there will be an onus on disability organisations to ensure equal access to justice for the people they are funded to support.
+Additionally, with the NSW Disability Inclusion Act 2014 (The Act), there will be an onus on disability organisations to ensure equal access to justice for the people they are funded to support.
 The Act gives effect to international human rights obligations and recognises and upholds the rights of people with disability, both during the transition to the NDIS and following its full implementation.

 Baldry.
 E. Dowse, L., and Clarence, M. People with mental and cognitive disabilities: pathways into prison.
 Background Paper for Outlaws to Inclusion Conference, February 2012, UNSW. www.mhdcd.unsw.edu.au/publications.html